deepworks-net/github.toolkit/docs/guides/migrating-to-atomic-git-operations.md

 ## Conclusion

 Migrating to atomic Git operations improves maintainability, reusability, and reliability of your workflows.
-The core/composite pattern allows for flexible combinations of atomic actions while providing ready-to-use composite actions for common scenarios.
+The resonance-based modular architecture allows for flexible combinations of actions with lateral relationships while providing ready-to-use composite actions for common scenarios.

-By following this guide, you can smoothly transition from monolithic Git script blocks to the new structure, taking advantage of standardized inputs, outputs, and error handling across all Git operations.
+By following this guide, you can smoothly transition from monolithic Git script blocks to the new structure, taking advantage of:

+1. Standardized inputs, outputs, and error handling across all Git operations
+2. Peer-to-peer module relationships instead of rigid hierarchies
+3. Shared utilities that maintain coherence across different operations
+4. Improved structural alignment between related components

+This lateral relationship pattern ensures better extensibility, easier maintenance, and greater flexibility than traditional parent-child hierarchical designs.